-- When you say yes to something you don’t enjoy, you say no to the things you love
+- When you say yes to something you don’t enjoy, you are saying no to the things you love

-- When you say yes to a job you hate, you say no to your dreams
+- When you say yes to a job you hate/dislike, you are saying no to your dreams

-- When you say yes to someone you don’t like, you say no to a fulfilling relationship
+- When you say yes to someone you don’t like, you are saying no to a fulfilling relationship

-- When you say yes to working overtime, you say no to your relationships / social life
+- When you say yes to working overtime, you are saying no to your relationships / social life

-- When you say yes to Quadrant 3/4 tasks, you say no to your Quadrant 2 goals
+- When you say yes to Quadrant 3/4 tasks, you are saying no to your Quadrant 2 goals

 - I said no to many unimportant activities.
 If something doesn’t have a real purpose behind it or seems like a waste of time, I say “no.” That’s because when I waste time on the unimportant stuff, I leave myself with no time for the real important things.